All Episodes

 It was such a wonderful thing.

-Hope and change in Egypt, Arab Spring all good, and now it's all falling apart, and you're scratching your head wondering, wait a minute, I thought it was all good.
+And you're scratching your head wondering, wait a minute, I thought it was all good.

-How come it's it become this?
+How come it become this?

 And the answer to your question is they were lying to you from the get-go about what all this was.

-The Arab Spring was not democracy and freedom and liberty for for citizens of these countries breaking out.
+The Arab Spring was not democracy and freedom and liberty for citizens of these countries breaking out.

-The Arab Spring is this administration's attempt to get rid of leaders, some would say dictators who had been sympathetic and supportive of the United States for years, and replace them with militant Islamist extremists.
+The Arab Spring is this administration's attempt to get rid of leaders, some would say dictators, who had been sympathetic and supportive of the United States for years and replace them with militant Islamist extremists.

 That's what is taking place.

-Uh but it's all falling apart because it never was what we were told it was.
+But it's all falling apart because it never was what we were told it was.

 We were being misled by everybody, by the regime and then by their slavish media.